du82/nonograph/content/legal.md

 We store only the words you write.
 Specifically, we store the text content you choose to publish, the timestamp when you published it, and any alias name you optionally provide.
 We do not track your IP address, use cookies for tracking, collect analytics, or gather any other personal information about you.
 We do not store or have access to any images, videos, or other media files you might link to in your posts.

 **For People Who Read Content:**
 We collect nothing from readers.
 While the server receives your request to serve the page, no IP addresses, cookies, tracking, analytics, or identifying information is stored or logged.
 Your request only informs an in-memory cache that keeps frequently accessed pages saved in memory faster response times.
-The system cannot identify individual users and doesn't store reading habits or track what you read.
-You leave no digital footprint that we can see or access.
+The cache system never writes to disk and doesn't store any specifics.

 ## Important: Service Privacy Is Not Anonymity